United States Japan

 Cost & Scholarships

-Thanks to our generous supporters, every accepted delegate automatically receives a scholarship of over $3,500 — bringing the participation fee down from $7,000+ to $3,500.
+Thanks to our generous supporters, every accepted delegate automatically receives a scholarship of over $3,500 — bringing the participation fee down from $7,000+ to $3,500 or $3,000 depending on the year.

 Your participation fee covers: